MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Localized strings in labels

 Any localized strings for the labels are not migrated.
-Define new localized strings for the migrated labels by using Office 365 Security & Compliance PowerShell and the *LocaleSettings* parameter for [Set-Label](/powershell/module/exchange/policy-and-compliance/set-label).
+Define new localized strings for the migrated labels by using Security & Compliance PowerShell and the *LocaleSettings* parameter for [Set-Label](/powershell/module/exchange/policy-and-compliance/set-label).

 ### Editing migrated labels in the Microsoft Purview compliance portal